jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 # 7. Lifecycle Policy

 - Elastic Beanstalk can store at most 1000 application versions.
-- If you don't remove old versions, you won't be able to deploy anymore.
+- If we don't remove old versions, we won't be able to deploy anymore.
 - To phase out old application versions, use a **lifecycle policy**.
   - Based on time (old versions are removed).
-  - Based on space (when you have too many versions).
+  - Based on space (when we have too many versions).
 - Versions that are currently used won't be deleted.
 - Option not to delete the source bundle in S3 to prevent data loss.